Kevin White (American football): Professional career

+Pre-draft

 White was considered one of the two best wide receivers of the 2015 class, together with Amari Cooper.

 Chicago Bears

-He was drafted by the Chicago Bears with the seventh overall draft pick in the 2015 NFL Draft.
+He was drafted by the Chicago Bears with the seventh overall draft pick in the 2015 NFL draft.
 On May 6, 2015, White signed a four-year, $15 million contract with the team.

 While participating in the Bears off-season program, White received a minor injury to his shin that held him out of several training camp practices.
 Shortly after returning, Bears general manager Ryan Pace announced on August 15, 2015, that White had suffered a stress fracture in his shin while participating in organized team activities that would require surgery.
 On August 23, 2015, White had a steel rod inserted into his left tibia and was placed on the Bears physically unable to perform (PUP) list.
 White did not play a single game during his rookie season of 2015.

 After playing the first four games in the 2016 season, it was announced on October 5, 2016, that White had fractured the fibula in his left leg, the same leg he had injured the year before, and that he has been placed on injured reserve.

 White was a starter in the Bears' 2017 season-opener against the Atlanta Falcons.
 However, he fractured his left shoulder blade in the game.
 He recorded only two receptions for six yards during the game.
 White was placed on injured reserve for the third straight year on September 10, 2017.

 On May 2, 2018, the Bears declined White's fifth-year option.
 On October 21, 2018, with the Bears trailing the New England Patriots 38–31 late in the game, White caught a 54-yard Hail Mary pass from quarterback Mitchell Trubisky as time expired.
 However, he was stopped one yard short, ensuring a Bears loss.